Should I Contact An Attorney After A Car Accident?

 These are a few instances when you might find working with an attorney helpful, including:

-• When you feel that your insurance company is not acting in your best interest.
+• When you feel that your insurance company is not acting in your best interest

-• When you don’t know your rights.
+• When you don’t know your rights or how the claims process works

 These are some instances when seeking an attorney is imperative, including:

-• When the accident has caused serious injury, such as broken bones or hospitalization; or where injuries could be permanent (paralysis, traumatic brain injury, etc.).
+• When the accident has caused serious injuries, such as broken bones or hospitalization

-• When there is a fatality as a result of the accident.
+• When there is a fatality as a result of the accident

-• When pedestrians or bicyclists are involved.
+• When pedestrians or bicyclists are involved

-• When the location of the accident is a construction area.
+• When the location of the accident is a construction area

 • When your insurance company employs its own attorney